Oasis Academy Leesbrook: Description

 Oasis Academy Leesbrook is part of the Oasis Community Learning group, and evangelical Christian charity.
-The trust have guided forty schools out of special measures.
-19 per cent of the 52 Oasis academies classified as failing.
+The trust has guided forty schools out of special measures.
+19 per cent of the 52 Oasis academies are classified as failing.
 Oasis has opened two other free schools Oasis Academy South Bank and Oasis Academy Silvertown and senior management and teachers have experience in other Oasis schools.
-The Oasis philosophy involves engaging the community from the start so they have ownership, and offering its facilities for the community to use.
+The Oasis philosophy involves engaging the community from the start so they have ownership, and offering facilities for the community to use.
 Almost 50% of the students are deprived receiving pupil premium and free school meals.

 Parents sign a Home-school agreement where they accept a fairly strict discipline regime.

 Oasis has a long-term strategy for enhancing the performance of its schools.
 Firstly it has devised a standard curriculum, that each school can safely adopt knowing it will deliver the National Curriculum.
 Secondly it has invested in staff training so they are focused on improving the outcomes for the students, and thirdly, through its Horizons scheme it is providing each member of staff and student with a tablet.